Casa Susanna: Influence

-The book Casa Susanna which was a collection of photographs from the home inspired the Tony-nominated play Casa Valentina by Harvey Fierstein.
+The book Casa Susanna, based on a collection of photographs from the site, inspired the Tony-nominated play Casa Valentina by Harvey Fierstein.

 Casa Susanna, a documentary film by Sébastien Lifshitz, debuted at the 79th Venice International Film Festival.

+From July 21, 2025 to January 25, 2026, the Metropolitan Museum of Art displayed Casa Susanna, an exhibition of photographs and publications by and for the community.
+The exhibit was organized by the Art Gallery of Ontario and Les Rencontres d’Arles.